lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 write.csv(bifacFCorrs, file = "bifacFCorrs.csv")
 ```

-**Troubleshooting tip**:  If, while working with this function you get the error: "Error in file(file, ifelse(append, "a", "w")) : cannot open the connection", it's because the .csv file that received your table is still open.
+**Troubleshooting tip**:  If, while working with this function you get the error: *"Error in file(file, ifelse(append, "a", "w")) : cannot open the connection"*, it's because the .csv file that received your table is still open.
 R is just trying to write over it.
 A similar error happens when knitting.

 ### Interpreting the Output